Ted Kaczynski's Salt Lake City bombing location.

 During the investigation, a sketch artist worked with the witness to develop the first composite drawing of the Unabomber.

-Unabomber Salt Lake City bombing.
+Unabomber Salt Lake City bombing

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

-GPS coordinates.
+GPS coordinates

 The latitude and longitude coordinates for the store are: